wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Inspect RED metrics to obtain a status summary for a service:
   - The total number of requests that are represented by the service's spans.
   - The percentage of the service's spans that contain errors.
-  - The span duration (in seconds) at the 95th percentile across the service.
+  - The span duration (in milliseconds) at the 95th percentile across the service.

 * Drill down from a service box:
   - Click **Details** to go to the dashboard for that service.